-Mr. Welch has over 37 years of senior executive experience in the transportation sector, including extensive experience working with organized labor groups and labor unions.
+The Board nominated Mr. Welch, in part, due to his over 37 years of senior executive experience in the transportation sector, including extensive experience working with organized labor groups and labor unions.
 His insights have been particularly valuable to the Board as the Company has addressed labor and related issues arising in the operation of SkyWest Airlines.
 Mr. Welch also contributes to the Board valuable practical experience in the operation of a large enterprise, as well as the perspective of a successful entrepreneur.

-Other Directorships: Mr. Welch serves as a director for Schneider, Inc.
+Other Directorships: Mr. Welch currently also serves on the Boards of Schneider National and Stericycle.